15 Things to Know Before You Get Invisalign

 - You will need a retainer after your Invisalign treatment is over.
 Wearing Invisalign aligners isn’t the end of your orthodontic treatment.
 No matter what treatment option you choose, you’ll need to wear a retainer to ensure your teeth don’t drift back to undesirable locations.

-Dr. Stosich believes that with the right orthodontist, treatment doesn’t have to rely on marketing hype.
+Dr. Spector believes that with the right orthodontist, treatment doesn’t have to rely on marketing hype.
 He offers many treatment options, including Invisalign and personalized braces with the most efficient and effective methods, backed up by careful scientific planning and expert skill.
-If you’re considering orthodontic treatment, schedule an appointment with iDentity Orthodontics today to learn how Dr. Stosich and his team can have you smiling bigger than ever in no time.
+If you’re considering orthodontic treatment, schedule an appointment with iDentity Orthodontics today to learn how Dr. Spector and her team can have you smiling bigger than ever in no time.
 Call 847-548-4200 today.